MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 in-cluster backups are implemented using the [MinIO addon](https://microk8s.io/docs/addon-minio).

-The `enable_ui` option setting of `true` indicates that the MinIO console is exposed through the Ingress and can be accessed via UI.
+The `enable_ui` option setting of `true` indicates that the MinIO Console is exposed through the Ingress and can be accessed through the UI.
 Core backup functionality should work, however, even if the ui is disabled.